njoubert/atticus-bot/README.md

-# STEALTHPROJECTBUNKER `#intel` channels
+# STEALTHPROJECTBUNKER `#intel-` channels

 `stealthprojectbunker` is my semi-professional but non-company-specific slack hangout.

 It contains many `#intel-` channels.

-The point of these #intel- channels is to aggregate **new ideas**.
+The point of these `#intel-` channels is to aggregate **new ideas**.
 I’m attempting to help me/us stay on top of the latest research, news, industry developments.
 I once heard academic conferences described as a *marketplace of ideas*.
 The `#intel-` channels are the [Bloomberg Terminal](https://en.wikipedia.org/wiki/Bloomberg_Terminal) of the Idea Marketplace.
 This is in contrast to a place like reddit, where lots of discussion happens around ideas that has been around for a while.

 `stealthprojectbunker` uses several ways to aggregate this information, descibed next: